Chapter 1 : Guilt.

 She'd been isolating herself more and more since the school year'd begun, dropping out of the Quidditch team and avoiding her friends.
 Most of them probably wouldn't want anything to do with her anyway.
 After all, they must have known at least some of what she'd done.
 She wouldn't want anything to do with herself if she'd been them.
 In fact, she didn't want anything to do with herself, but unfortunately she was the one person she was definitely stuck with.

 She was spending more and more time on her schoolwork, just to try and block out the memories that crowded in, whenever she'd nothing else to think about.
 But it wasn't helping.
 Her marks were dropping lower and lower.
 She couldn't concentrate, possibly because she'd hardly managed a full night's sleep since the school year had begun.

 Not that she really cared.
 School felt irrelevant and grades were the last thing on her mind.
 All she wanted to do was numb the feelings of self-hatred and horror.

 Of course her teachers had noticed her declining performance, but though they'd commented on it, she hadn't really got in trouble.
 Most of the staff were making allowances, aware of everything their students had been through in the last few months.

 But she didn't really deserve any allowances and she couldn't help wondering if the teachers, like everybody else, herself included, were secretly scorning her.
 They too must have some idea of what she'd done and the type of person she truly was.

 The thought was still on her mind when Professor Sprout pulled her aside after Herbology that afternoon.

 "Is everything all right, Demelza?"

 The teacher raised her eyebrows.

-"The last year has been hard on everybody, Demelza.
-It's all right to admit it if you're finding things difficult.
+"The last year was hard on everybody, Demelza.
+There's no shame in admitting if you're finding things difficult.
 Merlin knows you're not the only one.
 There is help available if you need it."